Parimatch1/SV-Guides-Revamped/In-Game Rules & Moderation Policies.md

 ---

-# **Moderation Information**
+# **Enforcement Information**
 * Game Administrators, Support Agents, and Facility Director+ have the authority to punish users for the rules in this guide.
-* The Game Administration Management+ can revert punishments issued by Game Administration if they have a valid reason.
+* Game Administration Management+ can revert punishments issued by Game Administration if they have a valid reason.
-* The Support Agency High Command+ can revert punishments issued by Support Agency if they have a valid reason.
+* Support Agency High Command+ can revert punishments issued by Support Agency if they have a valid reason.
 * Chief of Staff+ can revert punishments not issued under a department if they have a valid reason.
-A report to the intelligence agency is also mandatory.
+A report to the intelligence agency is also mandatory if the punishment is invalid.
 * Community Advisory Council+ can issue blacklists.
 However, Board of Governors+ permission is required to issue a blacklist.
 * Community Advisory Council+ can demote, suspend, and terminate users.
 However, Prison Commissioner+ permission is required to issue these punishments.
 * Chief of Staff+ can modify punishments if they have a valid reason.
 Modification factors include: